• Skip to primary navigation

 What to Serve With Clotted Cream

-What can you serve with clotted cream other than chocolate chip scones or pumpkin scones?
+What can you serve with clotted cream other than scones?
 You can use it to top pretty much any pastry of your liking, as a fruit dip, or use a dollop to top off your ice cream!
 It’s become a dessert staple in our house.
-You can even add some to your earl grey for a delicious cream tea or any London fog-type drink.
+You can even add some to your earl grey tea for a delicious cream tea or any London fog-type drink.

 chocolate chip scones on top of a bowl of clotted cream.